danleyb2/SnakeClone/README.md

 # Snake Game Clone
-A clone of the famouse snake game
+A clone of the famous snake game